shows an AET USB-S-1.84 RF Source comb generator (so called

 comb generator itself is directly coupled to the input of the scope to

-achieve the fastest possible edge rates by avoiding dispersion and loss
+achieve the fastest possible edge rates by avoiding the dispersion and loss

 in coaxial cables which slows edge rates.
 A close-up of the test setup